8bitbuddhist/aws-modernization-workshop-base/content/42_next_experiment/20_Validate_Critical_Path.md

 +++
-title = "3.3 Perform the Experiment"
+title = "7.3 Perform the Experiment"
 chapter = true
 weight = 20
 +++

-# Perform the Experiment

 Now let's run the experiment.
 Open the [Gremlin web app](https://app.gremlin.com).
 Click on **Attacks** in the left navigation bar, then click **New Attack**.